mcsieber/coreml_help/README.md

         cmb.spec        # The protobuf spec
         cmb.nn          # The neural network object
         cmb.layers      # The nn layers array
-        cmb.layer_dict  # maps layer names to layer indexes cmb.layer_count # the count of nn layers cmb.shaper      # The shape inference object for this model
+        cmb.layer_shapes  # The shape dictionary for this model cmb.layer_dict  # maps layer names to layer indexes cmb.layer_count # the count of nn layers cmb.shaper      # The shape inference object for this model